-During the late 19th century and early 20th century stylish advertisements served the theatrical community, promoting plays & cabaret performances.
+During the late 19th century and early 20th century, stylish advertisements served the theatrical community, promoting plays & cabaret performances.
 These posters embraced the curlicues and Oriental ornamentation central to Art Nouveau, Art Deco’s predecessor.
 Famous artists like Alphonse Mucha, Jules Chéret & Leonetto Capiello captured the flair of this style with their work.

-As the early 20th century pushed on, however, economic development dominated cultural thought in Western Europe and the US.
+As the early 20th century pushed on, however, economic development dominated social thought in Western Europe and the US.
 The rapid rate of technological expansion did wonders for the production of goods -- goods that needed promotional materials to create market demand.
 As such, the poster artists of yesterday’s theatre community became agents of big industry.
 In turn, graphic poster became a preferred medium for promoting products, travel, technology, and even countries!